MarkBennett/lets-learn-react-hooks/README.md

 Our timer isn't very interesting yet, as it only advances when you click the button.
 Let's use an effect to update the timer each second.

+Effects are any imperitive, impure, possible effective code, like network requests, timers, and other mutations which impact the environment the application runs in.

 The `useEffect()` hook let's you register code to run after React has committed the current render to the screen.
 This avoids issues with blocking rendering, and allows you to access the DOM and other resources from your effect.

 ### Effects On Each Render